Coronavirus Chicago: Wrigley Field serving as food packing, distribution center for COVID-19 relief

 CHICAGO (WLS) -- Wrigley Field is being used as a food packing and distribution center as part of the COVID-19 relief efforts.

-Volunteers from the Lakeview Food Pantry are packing groceries and other essential items in the ballpark's concourse.
-Then on Saturday, the public distribution to those most affected will take place from noon to 2 p.m.
+"It's nice to be able to use it for something.
+We'd rather be using it for baseball but given.
+The conditions we're just trying to help and give back," said Cubs Chairman Tom Ricketts.

-The Hotel Zachary across the street will also reopen to provide accommodations for healthcare workers from Advocate Masonic Medical Center through April 30.
+While the concourse helps provide space there is still a need for more volunteers and food donations to meet the growing need.

-Mayor Lori Lightfoot will be there Thursday afternoon when the Cubs give a tour Thursday afternoon.
+Saturday the public distribution of food to those most affected will take place from noon to 2 p.m.

 Coronavirus Chicago: Wrigley Field serving as food packing, distribution center for COVID-19 relief